AcidMal/rat-bot/README.md

 Download from [Adoptium](https://adoptium.net/)

 ### **LavaLink Server**
-The LavaLink server runs independently and handles all audio processing.
+The LavaLink server runs automatically when the bot starts and handles all audio processing.
 The bot connects to it via WebSocket.

 ## 🔄 Update System